-June 24: Bios and Immunization Records Due (including a tuberculosis clearance)
+June 20: Bio’s and Immunization Records Due (including a TB clearance)

 The Los Angeles campus of the Longy School of Music of Bard College MAT Program is uniquely integrated with the campus of Heart of Los Angeles (HOLA).
 Many of the standard college facilities do not exist at the residency program site.
 There are no dormitories or dining halls.
 Graduate students are responsible for making their own housing arrangements.

 Longy does not offer on-campus housing, but we help students connect with roommates and apartments through the Longy Housing Network.
 New students who are looking for roommates can fill out a Roommate Request Form, and all roommate requests will be posted on the housing network.
 Many students have successfully found housing and/or roommates through http://losangeles.craigslist.org/.
 Areas of Los Angeles you can begin your housing search include: Los Feliz, Silverlake, Echo Park, Mid-Wilshire and Koreatown.
 All of these locations are a short (15-25 minute) subway/bus ride.